Warehousing and storage for fast-moving brands

 We ship orders quickly to your customers via our courier network.

-Returned orders come back to our fulfilment centres for processing.
+Returned orders come back to our fulfillment centers for processing.

 The US-based pet supply brand choose James and James to support its European launch, thanks to the advice of our friendly team.
-Two years on, its sales have doubled and it's built a loyal fanbase this side of the pond.
+Two years on, its sales have doubled and it's built a loyal fanbase over the pond.

 James and James has given us quite the reputation!
 It’s so satisfying to know that we have a strong team behind us as we continue to grow.

 – Victoria Shanley, Global Distribution and Social Media Management, Frenchie Bulldog